Jach/lgame/README.md

 multi-threaded and something that takes care of garbage memory, particularly the foreign-allocated stuff, automatically.

+# Projects Using lgame

+* [ecs-compare](https://github.com/Jach/ecs-compare) -- a comparison of a typical 'game object' oriented way of doing the asteroid fields demo from the ecs framework tutorial
+* [SolarDragon](https://github.com/Jach/solardragon) -- WIP reimplementation of SolarWolf
+* [lgame-examples](https://github.com/Jach/lgame/tree/examples) -- various small examples.
+Some based on pygame's examples, some more unique.

 # Example

 Compared to the 4-line example shown by